Antratsyt

-Origin

-Antratsyt is appropriately named after its large supply of anthracite, a type of coal valuable because of its high carbon content and low levels of impurities, making it especially desirable for home heating and metallurgical applications.
+Since early 2014, Antratsyt has been under the occupation of the self-proclaimed Luhansk People's Republic until its illegal annexation into Russia in 2022.

+Name

+The name 'Antratsyt' is derived from a word for smokeless anthracite coal.

 History

-Evidence from archeological finds and burial mounds from 30,000 BC indicates the Saltovo-Mayaki were Antratsyt's earliest ancestors.
+Evidence from archeological finds and burial mounds from as early as 30,000 BC indicates the Saltovo-Mayaki were Antratsyt's earliest ancestors.
 Since the Saltovo-Mayaki were nomadic, the area was left uninhabited and considered part of the Wild Fields.

-It was only in the late 16th century that the Don Cossacks claimed the area, protecting it from Tatar and Mongol raids, and started farming settlements.
+In the mid-17th century, runaway serfs, Don Cossacks and Zaporizhian Cossacks began to settle in the area.
+The Cossacks protected the land from Tatar and Mongol raids, and founded farming settlements.
 In 1874, Cossack Ivan Dvuzhenov found coal nearby and by 1904, the Antratsyt Bokovsky Coal Mine was built.
 A small settlement grew around the mine and soon after, the Kolberg Coal Mine was built in 1912, allowing the settlement to grow and prosper.

+During the Russian Civil War, the coal mines and accompanying settlements changed hands several times, before eventually being captured by the Bolsheviks, who founded the communist Soviet Union on much of the former territory of the Russian Empire.
+In 1920, the disparate villages and mines in the area were united into an urban-type settlement named Bokove-Antratsyt, which was assigned to the Ukrainian Soviet Socialist Republic.

-In 1920, the town was officially named Bokovo-Antratsyt after its first coal mine, which was later shortened to Antratsyt (1962).
-With the creation of the Soviet Union in 1922, the town became under the Ukrainian Soviet Socialist Republic's rule.
-As an important center for coal extraction, the city was made a rayon center in 1936.
-From July 18, 1942 to February 19, 1943, the city was occupied by Nazi troops.
-Led by I.E. Voropayev, the city retaliated and regained its freedom.
-A quarter of Antratsyt's population at the time (7100) were awarded military honors and of those awarded, six were given the title Hero of the Soviet Union and three were given the Order of Glory.
+Bokove-Antratsyt received city status on 28 October 1938.
+Its population in 1939 was 13,280 people.
+Also in 1938, it became the center of the newly formed Bokove-Antratsyt Raion.
+From 18 July 1942 to 19 February 1943, Bokove-Antratsyt was occupied by Nazi Germany.
+7,100 people from the city were awarded military honors and of those awarded, five were given the title Hero of the Soviet Union.

-Since 2014, Antratsyt has been located on the territory of the self proclaimed Luhansk People's Republic and is not controlled by Ukrainian authorities.